RYthaGOD/agentburnRY/replit.md

 - Set buyback amounts in SOL
 - Treasury wallet configuration per project
 - Owner wallet tracking for authorization
+- **NEW**: PumpFun token support with creator wallet field
+- **NEW**: Automatic creator rewards claiming for PumpFun tokens
-- Database: All project data persisted in PostgreSQL
+- Database: All project data persisted in PostgreSQL with PumpFun metadata

 **Transaction Monitoring**
 - View all buyback and burn transactions